Lab-CORO/VR_Robotic_Manipulation/README.md

 This project facilitates the remote control of collaborative robots using virtual reality by creating a digital twin of the real robot within Unity, connected through ROS.
 The Unity scripts included are largely robot-agnostic, allowing this project to serve as a foundation for future developments.
 Additionally, the project integrates scripts that connect to ROS for video and point cloud streaming, and features an animated twin of the Robotiq 2F 85 gripper.
 This project is shared publicly to accelerate the development of digital twins for new robots within Unity for VR projects.
 The ROS scripts, which are robot-dependent, were created to enable real-time manipulation of the robots based on VR input from the Unity project.

 # Installation Instruction

+## Prerequisites

+- **Operating System**: This project was developed using Unity 2021.3.28f1 on Windows 11 and ROS Noetic on Ubuntu 20.04.
+- **Hardware**: Two separate computers are recommended; one for VR and another for robot control.

 ## Unity Part

 To install the Unity project, import the VR_Zorg_Etude folder and open it with Unity Hub.